Change

 Security and Safety Guide for Women

-While women are equal citizens under the word of the law, the fact that women are generally smaller in size than men put them at a disadvantage.
-In today’s world women need to continually be on guard against violence from men.
-Violence can come in a number of ways, places and forms from men.
+While women are equal citizens under the word of the law, the fact that women are generally smaller in size than men puts them at a disadvantage.
+In today’s world, women need to continually be on guard against violence from men.
+Violence can come in a number of ways, places, and forms from men.
 Violence can occur in the home in the form of domestic violence as well as out during dates.
 In addition, assault and harassment can even take place in the workplace.

 While violence against women is a serious problem today, women do not have to become victims.
 By learning simple self-defense techniques, women may be able to protect themselves enough to at the minimum buy some time in order to get help or even fight off attackers to have them leave.
-Also, using practical common sense methods such as avoid being alone, never go out alone with strangers and never put themselves in potentially dangerous situations.
+Also, using practical common sense methods such as avoiding being alone, never going out alone with strangers and never putting themselves in potentially dangerous situations.

 Domestic Violence

-• Domestic Violence and Abuse–Web page which provides signals that someone may be a victim of domestic violence or abuse.
+• Domestic Violence and Abuse–Web page that provides signals that someone may be a victim of domestic violence or abuse.

 • Stop Domestic Violence–This helpful web page from the National Coalition Against Domestic Violence is helpful to possible victims by providing information.

-• Medline Plus–Useful page which discusses the problem of assault or battery against a spouse or partner.
+• Medline Plus–Useful page that discusses the problem of assault or battery against a spouse or partner.

 • Statistics and Facts–The problems of domestic violence are illustrated in this article which provides a look at the statistics and facts of violence against women.